 Mission of the Dietetic Internship Program

-This Dietetic Internship Program is committed to the concept that the quality of life for individuals and families can be improved through proper nutrition.
+The Dietetic Internship Program is committed to the concept that the quality of life for individuals and families can be improved through proper nutrition.
 DIP blends theory and practice experiences that will lead to the development of students' professional skills.
-The ongoing review of the DIP has resulted in updated and restructured goals and objectives to satisfy the ACEND 2017 accreditation standards.
+Ongoing review of the DIP has resulted in updated and restructured goals and objectives to satisfy the ACEND 2017 accreditation standards.

 Dietetic Internship Program